borasaygac/Bachelor_Thesis/README.md

 For non-interlaced, only the recognition algorithm is present.
 [Burckel's Paper](https://arxiv.org/abs/1803.10574)

 Kratochvil and Krivanek defined a graph based approach where nested formulas need to be planar with a variable chain being outerplanar, and for co-nested planar with a clause chain to be outerplanar (see paper for more information).
 Those graphs are also being drawn if indeed nested or co-nested by ```draw_graph.py```.

-Warning!
-As co-nested formulas have a planirity condition, and only one of it's ordering needs to fullfill that.
+**WARNING!** As co-nested formulas have a planirity condition, and only one of it's ordering needs to fullfill that.
 In the worst case O(m!(V+E)) checks need to be done where m is the number of clause, V vertices on the graph, E the number of edges in the graph.
 M is the defining factor here, since as early as 8 clauses 40 thousand checks need to be done.
 At 10 clauses that number becomes 3.6 million.
 So the algorithm does not scale well.
+Therefore I have built the optional co-nested check.

 ## Base Directory
 In the base directory mostly classes of structures can be found, for clauses, variables, parsing in the ```.cpp``` and ```.hpp``` files respectively.
 The main function is present as well.